Skip to Content

 Check your own car insurance at home and your credit card to see if rental cars are covered (and what insurance they provide) before you buy pricey, additional car rental insurance.

-Also, you may not need to buy extra CDW (collision damage waiver) insurance, depending on the credit card you use to book your rental.
-Our particular VISA credit card, for example, includes CDW insurance.
+One more thing.
+You may not need to buy extra CDW (collision damage waiver) insurance, depending on the credit card you use to book your rental.
+Our VISA credit card, for example, includes CDW insurance.

 Don’t have a heart attack!
 Gas prices in Hawaii are steep.